Agilefreaks/Aquarium/README.markdown

 end
 around(:type => [...], :methods => :all) {|join_point, object, *args| ...}  # (...) necessary for precedence...
 ```

 In the example, we show that you must be careful to return the correct value, usually the value returned by `proceed` or a value created by the block itself.

-**NOTE:** prior to V0.2.0, the advice argument list was `|join_point, *args|`.
-Aquarium will look for such obsolete signatures (by looking at the arity of the proc) and raise an exception, if found.
-This check will be removed in a future release.

-Rather than passing a block as the advice, you can pass a previously-created Proc:
+Rather than passing a block as the advice, you can pass a previously-created `Proc`:

 ```ruby
 around :type => [...], :methods => :all, :advice => advice
 around :type => [...], :methods => :all, :advise_with => advice  # synonym for advice.
 Note the "s"!